 Get moving!
 You don’t have to take up kickboxing or run a marathon, just start an activity that puts you in motion.
 Walk your dog, get on the treadmill, jump rope, take an aerobics class—anything that gets your heart rate up and gets those endorphins pumping.
 I keep a mini-trampoline in my office, and when I am feeling tired or stressed, I jump up and down for a few minutes.

 Get a massage.
+Its a a good way to relax.
 Where do you carry your stress?
 For me, it is mostly in my neck and shoulders.
 A massage helps to release that stress.
 Many places (e.g., grocery stores, book stores, etc.) have chair massages available.
 Just 10 or 15 minutes can make a huge difference.

 Meditate.
 Clear your mind and reduce your stress.
 Add aromatherapy and yoga or gentle stretching after meditation to enhance the effects.

 If you are alive you will feel stress, but you can take action to control the effects of stress on your mind and body.